-A farmer has made extra money over the last few years by selling off small plots of land to adjoining properties as extra garden.
-He has been able to take taper relief on these disposals.
-However, under the new rules, no relief will be available, as he is not selling all or a distinct part of his business.
+A farmer has made extra money over many years by selling off small plots of land to adjoining properties as extra garden.
+He was previously able to take taper relief on these disposals, reducing the CGT charge.
+However, no relief is available under ER as he is not selling all or a distinct part of his business.
 He would need to cease trading completely to qualify for relief.

 As an alternative, he may have some established stabling and livery activities on a small field.
 If he were to either sell this part of his farming activity as a going concern, or to cease this activity and sell the field and stables (possibly for redevelopment) he would be able to claim relief in relation to the cessation or disposal of a distinct part of his business.

-The sale of all or part of a partner's share of his interest in a partnership will attract Entrepreneur's relief to the extent that the sale generates a capital gain.
-The treatment of goodwill in partnerships is a complex issue and subject to HMRC guidance, so making general comments about this area is a little risky, but provided such a sale is taxed as a capital gain, the entrepreneurs' relief will apply to the disposal.
+The sale of all or part of a partner's share of his interest in a partnership will attract ER to the extent that the sale generates a capital gain.
+The treatment of goodwill in partnerships is a complex issue and subject to HMRC guidance, so making general comments about this area is a little risky, but provided such a sale is taxed as a capital gain, the ER will apply to the disposal.